Texas Health and Human Services Commission

 Medicaid-only members (those who do not receive Medicare) receive traditional Medicaid acute care services plus an annual check-up.
 For these members, the cost of acute care services is included in the capitation payment to the MCO.
 For dual-eligible members, the MCOís capitation payment does not include the cost of acute care.

 1142 Long-term Services and Supports

-Day Activity and Health Services and Primary Home Care are available to STAR+PLUS members who meet functional eligibility requirements.
-Additional services are available under the HCBS STAR+PLUS Waiver (SPW) which provides services and supports similar to those available under the Community Based Alternatives (CBA) Waiver.
-While eligibility criteria are similar, policies and procedures for the SPW differ from CBA policies and procedures.
+Day Activity and Health Services and Primary Home Care are available to STAR+PLUS Members who meet functional eligibility requirements.
+Additional services are available under the HCBS STAR+PLUS Waiver (SPW).
 For a complete list of services provided under STAR+PLUS, refer to the STAR+PLUS website at: www.hhsc.state.tx.us/medicaid/manged-care/UniformManagedCareContract.pdf.

 1143 STAR+PLUS Services